satyam-thakur/K8s-VotingApp_Grafana_-_Prometheus/README.md

 Implemented Kubernetes dashboard for visual management of containerized applications on AWS EC2 instances.
 Utilized Argo CD for automated deployment pipelines, enhancing deployment efficiency by 60%.
-Achieved seamless scaling and high availability, supporting 99.9% uptime for critical applications.
-This project description emphasizes your role in leveraging AWS EC2, Kubernetes, and Argo CD to optimize application deployment and management processes effectively.
+Achieved seamless scaling and high availability, supporting 99.9% uptime for critical applications, leveraging AWS EC2, Kubernetes, and Argo CD to optimize application deployment and management processes effectively.

 ## Overview

-This guide covers the steps to:
+Steps:
 - Launch an AWS EC2 instance.
 - Install Docker and Kind.
 - Create a Kubernetes cluster using Kind.